WEEKLY SOUTH CAROLINA WEATHER 2017

 November 13, 2017 - November 19, 2017

-Cool, dry Canadian high pressure moved over the state Tuesday.
+Cool, dry Canadian high pressure moved over the state on Tuesday.
 Cedar Creek had a morning low temperature Tuesday of 34 degrees.
 Under clear skies temperatures rose to only 61 and 62 degrees at Columbia Metro and the Charleston Air Force Base, respectively.
-On Wednesday, the morning low temperature dropped to 23 degrees at the Spartanburg 3 SSE COOP site.
-The Charleston Air Force Base had the state's highest Wednesday temperature of 61 degrees.
+On Wednesday, the morning low temperature was recorded at 35 degrees at the Greenville- Spartanburg Airport.
+The Beaufort Marine Corps Air Station had the state's highest Wednesday temperature of 63 degrees.

 High pressure shifted east on Saturday and produced a warm, southwest surface wind.
 The Charleston Air Force Base and the COOP site at Walterboro recorded Saturday afternoon high temperatures of 76 degrees.
 An overnight cold front produced 0.09 inches of rain at the Clemson-Oconee Airport Saturday night, and a 24-hour total of 0.22 inches reported Sunday morning at the Walhalla COOP site.
 Instruments on Sassafras Mountain recorded 30 mph sustained winds gusting to 45.6 mph early Sunday morning.
 On Sunday, airports in Columbia, Charleston, North Myrtle Beach and Florence all reported an afternoon high temperature of 67 degrees.